RN Bridging/Re-Entry Program Cost

 Nursing Specialty Theory Course for each focus area (Maternal- Infant Health, Psychiatric Mental Health, Child Health) $200

 Nursing Specialty Clinical Course (80 hours) (Maternal-Infant Health, Psychiatric Mental Health, Child Health) $350

 *Clinical Nursing Skills $550

 *Clinical Course (Instructor-led and Preceptored clinicals) $800

 Clinical Course (Preceptored clinical only) $500

 Entire Bridging/Re-Entry Program* $3,750.00

 If you are required to complete the entire RN Bridging/Re-Entry Program you must complete all courses above that have asterisk * next to the title.
-You are also required to complete one Nursing Specialty Theory course of your choice, in addition to the eight core courses of the program.
+You are also required to complete one Nursing Specialty Theory course of your choice, in addition to the nine core courses of the program.
 For some students the regulatory body will require a specific Nursing Specialty Theory course, or several of these courses (e.g., all three).

 Textbooks: RN Bridging/Re-Entry Program

 The following textbooks are required for the program.
 Each textbook cost between $100-125.00 CAD.
 You may purchase the textbooks secondhand if you wish, or you may share with a classmate.
 It is your responsibility to obtain your textbooks.